About, For the Media, and Contact

 Backup, Upkeep, No Downtime

-If it can be done, they can do it.
+If it can be done, he can do it.

 Provides Invaluable Counsel

 - No employee is entitled to a job.

 - Employees owe a duty of loyalty to their employers.

 Employers owe a duty of fairness to their employees.

 - Employees should give their honest, full-time, best efforts